metal3-community/metal-boot/docs/DHCP_LEASE_MANAGEMENT.md

 ## Configuration

-Add the following to your PiBMC configuration file:
+Add the following to your Metal Boot configuration file:

 ```yaml
 dhcp: